JoshuaChing/jPlayer/README.md

 To Do List:
 - saving settings state
-- fix issue where application crashes if no mp3 files are found
+- implement swipe gestures to change songs
-- implement swipe gestures
+- search filter

 Enjoy!